Quantum Cosmology in Krylov Space: Complexity and Entropy: Introduction

 To address these questions, we analytically construct the Krylov basis for the wave function of the universe, in both the WDW quantum cosmology and sLQC, using the Lanczos algorithm \cite{Lanczos1950}.
 We consider an initial Gaussian wave packet which is sharply peaked in the conjugate momentum of the massless scalar field.
 From the construction of the Lanczos algorithm using this initial state, we compute both the Krylov state and operator complexity and associated Krylov entropy for the WDW quantum cosmology and sLQC.
 We find that the Krylov complexity grows quadratically with time (scalar field), which is characteristic of an integrable system, for both the WDW quantum cosmology and sLQC.
 Our results also show that the Krylov operator complexity is exactly twice the Krylov state complexity for sharply peaked states.
 This result is interesting, as the same scaling behavior has been found for quantum systems with a 2-dimensional Hilbert space \cite{Caputa:2024vrn}, while the Hilbert space of these quantum cosmological models is infinite dimensional.
 Computing Krylov entropy, we find that the principle difference between the Krylov complexity and entropy for the WDW quantum cosmology and sLQC is that they both remain finite at the bounce in sLQC, while they become infinite at the big bang/crunch singularity for the WDW quantum cosmology.
 Our results also reveal the Krylov entropy of the universe increases moving forward as well as backward in internal time as measured by the scalar field.
 The minimum of the Krylov entropy can be set at the bounce in sLQC.
 But, in the WDW framework, this must take place at some ad hoc point, where the initial state is specified, within the universe's evolution.
+Our analysis, though applied to the simplest quantum cosmological models with only one gravitational degree of freedom, demonstrates how to express the quantum cosmological dynamics in Krylov space and compute the Krylov complexity and entropy for a system with a totally constrained Hamiltonian and no external time.
+This analysis paves the way for investigating the quantum dynamics in Krylov space for more intricate models, including those exhibiting chaotic dynamics classically.
+Moreover, the Krylov space formulation allows for the computation of a purely quantum mechanical entropy corresponding to the wavefunction of the universe, opening the door to interesting explorations in the characterization of entropy in quantum gravitational systems.